Inspiaaa/QuadTreeImageCompression/README.md

 However, a few tricks can be used to minimise the resulting file size:

 - The algorithm only needs to store **whether each node in the tree is subdivided or not**.
 Their exact **position and size can be reconstructed** from the structure of the tree when loading the tree.
 The algorithm simply performs a preorder traversal over the quadtree, storing their `is_subdivided` flag.
-As this is a boolean, using an entire byte to store it would be incredibly inefficient, wasting 87.5% of the information.
+As this is a boolean, using an entire byte to store it would be incredibly inefficient, wasting 87.5% of the space.
 Therefore they are stored as individual bits of a **bitset**.

 - **Only the leaf nodes of the tree are drawn**.
 Therefore only the colors of these need to be stored.